tonglam/letletme_data/documentation/design/Domain_Layer.md

 ## Overview

 The domain layer represents the core business logic of our FPL data service.
-Following Domain-Driven Design (DDD) principles, each domain is self-contained and implements pure business logic without external dependencies.
+Following Domain-Driven Design (DDD) principles and Functional Programming (FP) patterns, each domain is self-contained and implements pure business logic with explicit error handling.

 ## Core Design Philosophy